saucelabs/sauce-docs/docs/web-apps/automated-testing/replay/yaml.md

 #### `owner`
 <p><small>| OPTIONAL | STRING |</small></p>

-Identifies the Sauce Labs user who created the specified tunnel, which is required if the user running the Job did not create the tunnel.
+Identifies the Sauce Labs user who created the specified tunnel, which is required if the user running the job did not create the tunnel.

 :::note
 This property replaces the former `parent` property, which is deprecated.